Brussels Town Hall: Statue of Saint Michael

-Main facade
+Main façade

-The main facade consists of two asymmetrical wings framing the tower and terminated by corner turrets.
+The main façade consists of two asymmetrical wings framing the tower and terminated by corner turrets.
 Each wing consists of arcades, a balcony, two stories pierced by large mullioned windows and is surmounted by a high saddleback roof pierced by numerous hipped dormers.
 The octagonal corner turrets have several levels whose faces are decorated with trefoil arches.
 Each level ends with eight gargoyles arranged radially and is surmounted by a walkway with an openwork parapet.
 The last level is crowned by a stone spire decorated with foliage and surmounted by a weather vane.

-The facade is decorated with numerous statues representing the local nobility (such as the Dukes and Duchesses of Brabant and knights of the Noble Houses of Brussels), saints, and allegorical figures.
+The façade is decorated with numerous statues representing the local nobility (such as the Dukes and Duchesses of Brabant and knights of the Noble Houses of Brussels), saints, and allegorical figures.
 The present sculptures are mainly 19th- and 20th-century reproductions or creations; the original 15th-century ones are also in the Brussels City Museum.
 Each of these statues rests on a historiated corbels and is sheltered under a finely chiselled stone canopy surmounted by a pyramid-shaped stone pinnacle decorated with foliage pattern and topped with a finial.

 Portal

-The base of the tower is pierced by an ogival portal surmounted by a tympanum depicting Saint Michael surrounded by Saint Sebastian, Saint Christopher, Saint George and Saint Géry (Gaugericus) who, according to legend, erected a chapel which would be at the origin of the City of Brussels.
+The base of the tower is pierced by an ogival portal surmounted by a tympanum depicting Saint Michael surrounded by Saint Sebastian, Saint Christopher, Saint George and Saint Géry (Gaugericus) who, according to legend, erected a chapel that would be at the origin of the City of Brussels.

 On either side of this portal stand statues of the four cardinal virtues: Prudentia ("Prudence") and Justitia ("Justice") on the left, Fortitudo ("Fortitude") and Temperantia ("Temperance") on the right.
 The statues of the virtues are supported by very expressive historiated corbels.

 The tympanum, the statues and the corbels do not date from the Gothic period but from the 19th-century restorations.

 Arcades

-The base of the facade is adorned with a gallery of arcades.
+The base of the façade is adorned with a gallery of arcades.
 These arcades are highly asymmetrical as mentioned above: the left wing has eleven arches (including a blind arch located under the corner turret) while the right wing has only six.
 These ogival arcades have an outer curve decorated with cabbage leaves, a typical motif of the Brabantine Gothic style.
 Each of them is topped with a finial, also adorned with cabbage leaves, and is surmounted by an arcade of trefoil arches.

 The arches are supported by pillars adorned with statues of knights and squires of the Noble Houses of Brussels.
 These statues rest on often very expressive historiated corbels, among which can be noted a vielle and a gittern player.